Monday, October 30, 2023

 19. Should this release occur and the assault on Gaza continue, the Israeli government bears the responsibility for the continued carnage.

-20. Curmie doubts that #19 is likely to happen.
+20. Curmie doubts that the release mentioned in #19 is likely to happen.
 Alas.

 21. It is possible to support Palestinians and still condemn Hamas’s slaughter of innocent people.
 How do I know?
 The guy I see in the mirror does both.